iurnus/scripps_kaust_model_doc/coupled/install_CPL.rst

 2. PGF90-W-0025-Illegal character (#) - ignored (mod_esmf_atm.F90: 564)

 This is because the include function in mod_esmf_atm.F90 is illegal.
 I will replace *#include "med_find_esmf_coupling.inc"* using *include "med_find_esmf_coupling.inc"*.

+3. We have also tried to compile the code using iFort compiler.
+It would take iFort 40 minutes when compiling MITgcm as a library (which is less than 5 minutes when using PGI compiler).